ktemadarko/Data-Analysis-with-STATA---MoH/README.md

-#ThePhilippiSaying - Those things, which ye will learn, receive, hear, and see me do, be prepared to do: and commit unto other faithful analysts who will teach others the same.
+#ThePhilippiSaying - Those things, which ye will learn, receive, hear, and see us do, be prepared to do: and commit unto other faithful analysts who will teach others the same.